Determining how much to spend on a wedding gift without breaking any wedding gift etiquette is a sensitive affair.

 - Christina who is 28-years says that she would rather give cash or pay towards a cause/experience than buy a gift.
 She says it makes her feel better because cash experience will neither wear out like down comforters nor break like chinaware.
 She will give $50 – $100 in cash, towards a honeymoon trip or posh restaurant meals vouchers instead.

 All the rules on how much to spend on a wedding gift mentioned above are thoughts from experts.
 We have also put down valuable information which you can use through the narratives of real wedding guests.
-As such, you will be well informed through this post of every wedding gift etiquette to observe.
+So, you will be well informed through this post of every wedding gift etiquette to observe.
 From how much to spend on a gift per situation to how late your gifts can be delivered to the couple.
-This way, you will ease yourself of pressure, gift right, save more and maintain a healthy relationship with the happy couple!
+Thus, you will ease yourself of pressure, gift right, save more and maintain a healthy relationship with the happy couple!